PinkJha/VM_FARMS_Hello/README.md

    - Install docker and docker-compose as mentioned in above steps.

    **To Dockerize the application**
+   - Clone the repository: git clone https://github.com/PinkJha/VM__FARMS_Hello.git .
-   - Make project directory and work into that directory
+   - Go into the ptoject directory VM_FARM_Hello
-   - To start up the application:**$ docker-compose up**
+   - To start up the application:**$ docker-compose up **
-   - Go to the EC2 public IP address:8080 and the web browser will be opened with the "Hello, World!" message
+   - Go to the EC2 public IP address:5000 and the web browser will be opened with the "Hello, World!" message

    ![](https://vmfarms.com/f05fd8da2dbe5a63a66609dbedb80f65.svg)